EvansWinner/awesome-line-editors/README.md

 system (about which see the ED.COM entry).
-While the MS-DOS source has been released by Microsoft on [GitHub](https://github.com/microsoft/MS-DOS/tree/main/v4.0/src/CMD/EDLIN) it is Assembly code and could be challenging to compile or re-implement.
+While the MS-DOS source has been released by Microsoft on [GitHub](https://github.com/microsoft/MS-DOS/tree/main/v4.0/src/CMD/EDLIN) it is Assembly code and could be challenging to assemble or re-implement.

-The FreeDOS project has done an implementation in c which is on [GitHub](https://github.com/FDOS/edlin) and I have been able to compile and run it on several POSIX or POSIX-adjacent systems, but my skimming some documentation suggests that the FreeDOS implementation is a simplified version possibly lacking in character editing features of DOS EDLIN *may* have had.
+The FreeDOS project has done an implementation in c which is on [GitHub](https://github.com/FDOS/edlin) and I have been able to compile and run it on several POSIX or POSIX-adjacent systems, but my skimming some documentation suggests that the FreeDOS implementation is a simplified version possibly lacking in character editing features DOS EDLIN *may* have had.
 \[Please correct me if I'm wrong.\]

 EDLIN came standard on MS-DOS machines and I believe up to about Windows 7,